TristonJ/eslint-plugin-prefer-arrow/README.md

 # eslint-plugin-prefer-arrow
 ESLint plugin to prefer arrow functions.
 By default, the plugin allows usage of `function` as a member of an Object's prototype, but this can be changed with the property `disallowPrototype`.
+Functions referencing `this` will also be allowed.
 Alternatively, with the `singleReturnOnly` option, this plugin only reports functions where converting to an arrow function would dramatically simplify the code.

 This plugin will automatically fix your code using ESLint's `--fix` option, as long as you use the `singleReturnOnly` option.